Landgate/slip-developer-documentation/desktop-gis.md

 4. Authentication is handled via the OAuth 2.0 protocol, not the older HTTP Basic username + password method.
 > OAuth 2.0 is an industry standard protocol with widespread adoption and amongst large websites and API providers.
 HTTP Basic, while a more convenient protocol for some users, is inherently much more insecure and is no longer recommend for use in modern applications.
 Find out more about [OAuth and Google Maps Engine](https://developers.google.com/maps-engine/documentation/oauth/).

+## WFS Proxy
+Google has developed a WFS Proxy application for Landgate that allows clients to connect using a username and password as is the case in SLIP Classic.
+In the longer-term we are keen to see OAuth 2.0 support added to desktop GIS packages, but until then Landgate will maintain the WFS Proxy.

+*Details on how to sign up to and connect to the WFS Proxy are coming soon.*

+## WFS 2.0 - 1.0 Bridge
+Owing to the wide lack of WFS 2.0 support across desktop GIS packages Landgate are in the process of evaluating the possibility of developing a WFS 2.0 to WFS 1.0 bridge to provide backwards compatability with SLIP Classic.

+More information will be available shortly.

 The impact of these changes will vary depending on how you were using SLIP Classic.

+## I was using WFS to download and locally cache data from SLIP Classic
+The good news you now have two options (WFS 2.0 & the GME API) for downloading vector features *and* you're no longer subject to feature limits.

+The less good news is that you will have to change your downloading scripts.

+We're keen to work with advanced users to help you in understanding the changes and adapt your processes to using SLIP Future.
+To begin with check out our Getting Started $LINK$ page for an introduction to SLIP Future for programmers; and then visit our Code Samples $LINK$, where you'll find a couple of samples using the GME API to programatically download vector data.

 ## I just want to view data in a desktop GIS package
 ### QGIS